PrasanthRavi95/Stramlit/README.md

 # Stramlit
-this is the main branch
+this is the v2 branch